Shauanaa/ME462/03_Codes/02_Micro_Robot/README.md

 * On/Off Switch
 * Female Headers and Wires

+The pin assignments are present in the codes provided.

 ### Software
 The ESP8266 microcontroller is coded with Arduino IDE.
 2 codes are present, `esp8266_espnow_agents` code is for the robots.
-The `AGENT_ID` should be unique for each robot that will operate simultanously. `esp8266_espnow` code is for the controller ESP8266 that is used to communicate with the robots.
+The `AGENT_ID` should be unique for each robot that will operate simultaneously. `esp8266_espnow` code is for the controller ESP8266 that is used to communicate with the robots.
+This controller should be connected to your PC or the Raspberry Pi via a USB cable to be able to control the robots. `MAX_AGENTS` parameter dictates the maximum number of robots to be controlled simultaneously.
+Also, the robots should have ids lower than this value!